Early and Modern Commemoratives

 48149442

-Gem $650 New April 16!
-Maine Centennial, Gem Original, Vibrant Cartwheels, Evergreen State Collection.
+Gem $650 Maine Centennial, Gem Original, Vibrant Cartwheels, Evergreen State Collection.
 I'll admit it!
 I'm partial to the 1920 Maine commemorative issue for its distinctive portrayal of the Maine coat of arms that includes a farmer with sickle and fisherman with an anchor.
 The Evergreen State example is most pleasing given its lofty superb gem certification with a light golden patination that does not impede the luster.
 This piece is a joy under a bright light with its granular frosted radiance and vibrant cartwheels.
 Surfaces are as expected with subtle die polish lines.
 A strong example that would fit nicely into an advanced silver commems set.
 Housed in PCGS Gen 6.1 (2020-2025) holder.

 Early Commems 50C 1925 1925